harrisonfwest/HI-MaNGA/README.md

 the data later in the notebook.

-A previous rendition of this work is found in the Jupyter Notebook titled `mass-fraction-graphing.ipynb`, but I am currently in the process of redoing this work in the updated `HI-MaNGA_MisalignmendAndDeficiency.ipynb`
+A previous rendition of this work is found in the Jupyter Notebook titled `mass-fraction-graphing.ipynb`, but I am currently in the process of redoing this work in the updated `HI-MaNGA_MisalignmentAndDeficiency.ipynb`

-The survival analysis code used (`survival_analysis.py`) is from David Stark at the STScI, found in his repository https://github.com/dvstark/survival.
-This repository also contains an example of the code's usage, which has been copied and slightly modified here as `survival_analysis_example.ipynb`.
-Many thanks to David Stark for providing this code, which imports survival analysis based in R Statistical Software into Python, and for Karen Masters for broader research guidance as well as for referring me to David's repository.
+The survival analysis code used (`survival_analysis.py`) is from https://github.com/dvstark/survival, courtesy of David Stark at the Space Telescope Science Institute (STScI).
+This repository (`HI-MaNGA`) also contains an example of this code's usage, and the code has been copied and slightly modified in the notebook `survival_analysis_example.ipynb` before being implemented into the main Jupyter Notebook (`HI-MaNGA_MIsalignmentAndDeficiency.ipynb`).
+Many thanks to David Stark for providing this code, which wraps survival analysis methods from the R Statistical Software into Python, and to my Undergraduate PI Karen Masters for referring me to David's repository as well as for her broader research guidance.